-Travel to Mozambique just keeps getting better and easier.
-The Mozambique government has announced on 2 March 2017 that all visitors can now get dual entry Mozambique visas at almost all entry border posts that will last 30 days.
-At last the borders have been equipped with up-to-date facilities that can issue biometric visas for all.
+Travel and holidays to Mozambique just keeps getting easier.
+The government of Mozambique has advise that from the second of March 2017 that all tourists can now get dual entry Mozambique visas at all points of entry and these will be valid for 30 days.
+All borders have been equipped with modern equipment that can issue biometric visas immediately.

 Affordable and Convenient

 The new visa will cost $50 USD.
 Border visas are open to all visitors irrespective of whether there is Mozambican representation in their home country or not – because High Commissions and Consulates will no longer be issuing 30-day tourist visas as of this announcement.